Parkavias/CFCProject/README.md

 During the global pandemic Covid-19,

-·         It has become critical for pregnant ladies and common man seeking medical help to find hospitals for general health issues.
+·It has become critical for pregnant ladies and common man seeking medical help to find hospitals for general health issues.

-·         People who are new to a location or stuck at different places find it very difficult to find the directions to hospitals from their locations.
+·People who are new to a location or stuck at different places find it very difficult to find the directions to hospitals from their locations.

-·         People with less English knowledge might not be able to use the exact phrases for google search.
+·People with less English knowledge might not be able to use the exact phrases for google search.
 · Some people only need first aid of some general illness by mentioning their symptoms.

 ### How can technology help?